deeperdolphin/papers/spectrum.md

 Spectrum builds upon the insights of qLoRA and LASER while addressing their limitations.
 Like qLoRA, Spectrum enables efficient training of very large language models.
 However, instead of quantizing all layers, Spectrum selectively trains a subset of layers in full precision based on their SNR.
 This allows devoting compute to the most informative parameters during training.

 Similar to LASER, Spectrum uses SNR to identify important layers.
 But while LASER approximates layers after training for model compression, Spectrum dynamically selects layers to train based on SNR to accelerate convergence.
 Spectrum also introduces a novel SpectrumAnalyzer module to efficiently compute layer SNRs during training.

+Unlike LASER and qLoRA, Spectrum explicitly considers the signal-to-noise ratio of layers and insights from Random Matrix Theory.
+Spectrum's mathematical foundation sets it apart from prior approaches and enables a more principled way of selecting informative layers for efficient training.

 In summary, Spectrum combines the strengths of qLoRA and LASER - efficient memory usage and SNR-based layer selection - while improving upon them to enable faster, better LLM training.
 By strategically focusing compute on high-SNR layers during training, Spectrum achieves higher performance with lower time and memory costs.
 The following sections describe the Spectrum methodology in detail and present rigorous experimental comparisons to prior works.